theostowell/tstowx.com/content/issues/090 • Really I just want to create.md

 ---

-There's a change that I want to make to Fundamentalised soon too, I'll email you in the coming days to let you know about this.
+There's a change coming to Fundamentalised soon too, I'll email you in the coming days to let you know about this.

+It has quite a lot to do with what I've covered in the issue above and keeping things simplified but I won't jump the gun, rather let you know in full when I reach out at some point in the coming days.

+-- Theo

 ---